 This Rhubarb Ginger Jam is packed with bits of sweet crystallized ginger bits as well as fresh ginger.
-If you have a lot of rhubarb, this is the way to use it!
+If you have a lot of rhubarb, making rhubarb ginger jam is the way to use it!

 Last week I spent some time in Chicago with my family.
 Both my sister Molly and my cousin Danielle are getting married this summer, so we planned their bridal showers back-to-back.
 Throw in a birthday party and a double bachelorette party – my weekend was packed with festivities and lots of great memories.

 Need more rhubarb ideas?
-Check them out here!
+Check out these rhubarb recipes!

-- 6 cups sliced rhubarb (approximately 15 stalks sliced into 1" pieces)
+- 6 cups fresh rhubarb, sliced approximately 15 stalks sliced into 1" pieces

 - 1 ½ cups sugar

 - 1/3 cup crystallized ginger finely chopped

 - 2 inch piece ginger peeled and grated